 PANKO PARMESAN CRUSTED COD WITH LEMON CREAM SAUCE — Cod fillets with a panko and Parmesan coating, finished off with a delicious lemon cream sauce.

 My oldest child has always been a picky eater, but one thing he has loved from a young age is fish.
-Which means I learned early on to incorporate seafood into our diet.
+Which means I learned early on to incorporate seafood into our diet, and this Panko Parmesan Crusted Cod with Lemon Cream Sauce is a family favorite.

 I’d always had the impression that fish was hard to prepare, but I didn’t want our seafood choices limited to frozen fish sticks, so I started trying new seafood recipes and quickly learned how easy it really is to make delicious seafood dishes at home.